 - Explore more of Peru: the Salt Mines of Maras is just one major tourist attraction in Peru.
 Go and explore Machu Picchu along the Inca Trail, Nazca Lines, Lake Titicaca, etc.

 - Travel Insurance: given the potential for altitude sickness in Maras and Cusco, you’ll want travel insurance when travelling in Peru.
-We recommend World Nomads as a reliable and trustworthy provider.
+We recommend SafetyWing as a reliable and trustworthy provider.

 Do you want to explore the Maras Salt Mines in Peru?
 Share this blog post with your travel buddies on Facebook.